leonardo-toffalini/viscous/report/report.typ

 $

-The relation between $bold(w)$ and $q$ we just derived is a simple Poisson eqation for $q$, which can be solved with the finite difference method we outlined in the previous section.
+The relation between $bold(w)$ and $q$ we just derived is a simple Poisson equation for $q$, which can be solved with the finite difference method we outlined in the previous section.
 After solving for $q$, we can extract
 $bold(u)$ as
 $